micmejia/bible-dump/AMPC/Luke/Luke 13.md

-It is like a grain of mustard seed, which a man took and planted in his own garden; and it grew and became a tree, and the wild birds [^l]found shelter _and_ roosted _and_ nested in its branches.
+It is like a grain of mustard seed, which a man took and planted in his own garden; and it grew and became a tree, and the wild birds found shelter _and_ roosted _and_ nested in its branches.